mkdika/optimizedjava/readme.md

 ## Write the GC Friendly Java Code
-Tips & Guide for Reducing Java Garbage Collection Overhead.
+Programming Tips & Guide to Reducing Java Garbage Collection Overhead.

 ![Imgur](https://i.imgur.com/GO3A9yQ.png)

-### Main Idea
+### Introduction
 coming soon...

 ### Requirement
-- All the example is base on Java 8 code, so you need to have pre-installed `JDK 8 `.
+- All the example is base on Java 8, so you need to have pre-installed `JDK 8 `.
+- Some tips may use specific Java 8 features, approach & solution.

 ### Loops